roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 ```

-I've tried other solutions, but that one was the cleanest and simplest.
+I've tried other solutions, but that one was the cleanest and simplest that I've figured out.

 ### Mocking Chrome Extension API

+A hash and few spies are enough to get it done.

 ``` javascript
 // chrome.pageAction.show